All Episodes

 When did Afghanistan ever attack us?

-In fact, the Taliban, when did they ever attack us?
+Fact, the Taliban, when did they ever attack us?

-A Taliban, which was running Afghanistan didn't attack us.
+A Taliban, which was running Afghanistan, didn't attack us.

 Neither did Afghanistan.

-Everybody knows that's where bin Laden planned the operation.
+Everybody knows that's where Bin Laden planned the operation.

-Yeah, but he's not an Afghan.
+Yeah, but he's not an Afghani.

 So we went into Afghanistan just to get bin Laden.